Professor Lupo and his Horrible Pets

 Developer: BeautiFun Games | Publisher: BeautiFun Games | Release Date: 2019 | Genre: Puzzle / Adventure / Indie | Website: Official Website | Purchase: Steam

-For example, the worm-like Vermis cannot move backwards and trapping them in a dead end will effectively immobilize them while Sagitta can’t see while they are moving, which means they will head for the last spot they saw you standing.
+For example, the worm-like Vermis cannot move backward, and trapping them in a dead end will effectively immobilize them while Sagitta can’t see while they are moving, which means they will head for the last spot they saw you standing.
 Some enemies will chase you from afar, while others only notice you when you are close.
-You’ll also find that certain enemies give up the chase if they lose sight of you while others will pursue you no matter where you are.
-Don’t even get us started on the Furaxs either, as these critters who look like a cross between dolphins and velociraptors are smart enough to hunt in packs and flank you if you are not careful.
+You’ll also find that certain enemies give up the chase if they lose sight of you, while others will pursue you no matter where you are.
+Don’t even get us started on the Furaxs either, as these critters, who look like a cross between dolphins and velociraptors, are smart enough to hunt in packs and flank you if you are not careful.
 The wide assortment of aliens, all with their own strengths and weaknesses, keeps the game interesting as well as challenging right to the end.

 System Requirements